magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 ## Upgrade using the command line {#upgrade-cli-upgr}

 Using the more manual process of upgrading via the command line allows you to track and control exactly what's being changed in the upgrade.
 If you previously made updates to the same values that the upgrade script affects, the script will override those values, so using the manual process is the best approach.
+Upgrading using the script process is a bit easier and less intensive, if you have not made updates to values that the script affects.

 ### Backup `composer.json`